Many people assume since vegan meats do not contain raw animal products, they have a longer shelf life than regular meat.

 Many Quorn products can be purchased frozen.
 While freezer foods technically do not go off, it is recommended to consume these products before the best date as the quality decreases afterward.

-For products that can be frozen, check the packaging to see if it specifies if they can be frozen, cooked, or uncooked.
+For food products that can be frozen, check the packaging label to see if it specifies if they can be frozen, cooked, or uncooked.

 There is little guidance on long plant-based meat can be safely frozen for.
 Plant-based meat is still relatively new and does not react in the freezer the way animal meat does.